vxsharma-14/project-NAnPack/README.md

 5. [License](#License)

 # Installation
-For installation instructions, visit [INSTALLATION](https://github.com/vxsharma-14/project-NAnPack/blob/main/docs/INSTALLATION.md) page.
+For installation instructions, visit [INSTALLATION](https://project-nanpack.readthedocs.io/en/latest/INSTALLATION.html) page.

 # Usage
 The NAnPack Learners edition is intended to be used for the purpose of teaching and learning various numerical schemes for solving partial differential equations in engineering and science.

-For detailed objective and usage, read [USAGE](https://github.com/vxsharma-14/project-NAnPack/blob/main/docs/USAGE.md) page.
+For detailed usage tutorials, read [USAGE](https://project-nanpack.readthedocs.io/en/latest/) page.

 # Contribution